 However, his career hasn’t gone as planned and the centre-back has been prone to silly mistakes and lapses of concentration.

-Injuries have also hampered his progress, restricting him to just 165 Premier League appearances over the last nine seasons.
+Injuries have also hampered his progress, restricting him to just 169 Premier League appearances over the last 11 seasons.

-The Frenchman initially struggled to adapt to English football and United conceded 45 goals in 38 games as they finished third in 2001-02.
+The former France international initially struggled to adapt to English football and United conceded 45 goals in 38 games as they finished third in 2001-02.

 His form eventually started to improve and the defender helped United win the Premier League title in 2002-03 before hanging up his boots.